Murasaki Shikibu

 Murasaki Shikibu at work.

-Around 998, Murasaki married Fujiwara no Nobutaka, a second cousin much older than herself, and had a daughter named Kenshi in 999.
-But Nobutaka died two or three years earlier from a plague which devastated Kyoto.
+In 996, Murasaki accompanied her father to his new post in Echizen.
+Around 998, she returned to the capital and married Fujiwara no Nobutaka, a second cousin much older than herself, and had a daughter named Kenshi in 999.
+But Nobutaka died two or three years later, probably from a plague which had devastated Kyoto the previous year.
 It is believed that Murasaki began writing the Genji soon after his death, and in 1006 began serving Empress Shoshi, the eldest daughter of Fujiwara no Michinaga (966-1027).
 She remained in imperial service until 1013 and probably died in 1014 at the age of 41.